cgewecke/embeditor/README.md

-#embeditor

 Heroku Production notes:

+Make a production branch at github

+In embeditor-production, navigate to root, git pull, checkout production

+In the client folder run: $ npm install

+In the client folder run: $ bower update (pick Angular 1.3.16 option when asked)

-1. In the client folder run:$ grunt build
+In the client folder run:$ grunt build

-2. In the server, move zeroclipboard.swf into the dist/scripts folder
+In the server, move zeroclipboard.swf into the dist/scripts folder

-3. Move client outside the repo
+Move client outside the repo

-4. Move server/node-modules outside the repo
+Move server/node-modules outside the repo

-5. Move everything else out of 'server' folder so that it's in the root.
+Move everything else out of 'server' folder so that it's in the root.

-6. push to github
+push to github

+$ git add -A

+$ git commit -a -m 'Compiled assets '

-7. push to heroku: git push heroku production:master
+push to heroku:

+git push -f heroku production:master

-8. delete production branch locally, remotely:
+delete production branch locally, remotely:

 $ git checkout master

 $ git branch -D production

 $ git push origin --delete production